-- 9.1 Internal audit files need to include sufficient, reliable, relevant and useful evidence in order to support our findings and conclusions.
-The majority of these files are stored electronically on the Council's document management system. - 9.2 Personal data is not shared outside of Thurrock Council.
-The only exception would be where there is information on an internal audit file that external auditors have access to as part of their review of internal audit work or where there is a legal or ethical obligation to do so (such as providing information to support a fraud investigation based on internal audit findings).

-9.3 Thurrock Council has a Data Protection Policy in place that requires compliance by all of their employees.
+- 9.1 Internal audit files need to include sufficient, reliable, relevant and useful evidence in order to support our findings and conclusions. - 9.2 Personal data is not shared outside of Thurrock Council.
+The only exception would be where there is information on an internal audit file that external auditors have access to as part of their review of internal audit work or where there is a legal or ethical obligation to do so (such as providing information to support a fraud investigation based on internal audit findings). - 9.3 Thurrock Council has a Data Protection Policy in place that requires compliance by all of their employees.
 Non-compliance may result in disciplinary action.